 Elite marathoners/racers usually run with people called "pacers" who set a pace that the runner should keep in order to meet their time goal.

-(For example, the Kansas City Marathon has wonderful, accurate pacer groups to help those wanting to finish the marathon in 6 hours all the way down to 3 hours.)
+(For example, the Waddle & Reed Kansas City Marathon has wonderful, accurate pacer groups to help those wanting to finish the marathon in 6 hours all the way down to 3 hours.)

 The pacers know the course, where the hills are at and when to speed up and slow it down.

-Here is your nifty pace calculator!
+Here is your nifty marathon pace calculator chart!

 This is pretty self-explanatory so if you want, just skip down to the bottom where you can find the calculator.

-The chart is divided into Half Marathon and Marathon.
-The Marathon chart starts off where the Half-Marathon pace calculator leaves off (mile 14).
+The Marathon chart starts off where the Half-Marathon pace chart calculator leaves off (mile 14).

-Some racers like to print off their time goals and the time they should have at each mile and staple it around their wrists during a race.
-This is helpful especially since you then don't have to remember what time you should be at for each mile that your goal predicts.
+Some racers like to print off their time goals and the target time they should be at for each mile and staple it around their wrists like a pace band to use during a race to help stay at their target pace.